 - Clinical and non-clinical short-term support in Canberra

 Supporting people ineligible for the NDIS

-If you were in a mental health program (for example PiR, PHaMs or D2DL) before the NDIS, Continuity of Support (COS) or our National Psychosocial Support (NPS) may allow you to get the help you need.
+If you were in a mental health program (for example PiR, PHaMs or D2DL) before the NDIS, Continuity of Support (COS) or our National Psychosocial Support (NPS) program may allow you to get the help you need.

 - Located across NSW and QLD

 - Assistance accessing community supports